ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Discovery Server v2
 -------------------
-The new version **v2** of Discovery Server, implements a new filter feature that allows to further reduce the number of discovery messages sent.
+Latest ROS 2 Foxy Fitzroy's release (Dec 2020) ships a new version **v2** of Discovery Server implementing a new filter feature that allows to further reduce the number of discovery messages sent.
 This version uses the *topic* of the different nodes to decide if two nodes must be connected, or they could be left unmatched.